Let's be real: No one is a great engineer without training. The same applies for managers!

 Of course, I can completely understand someone wanting to be an individual contributor instead of doing „the people stuff“.
 Such a position might enable you to crack the hard problems in your company, re-architect that one odd service that is barely maintainable or focus on open source work.
 All those are perfectly valid ideas for a career.

-The book helped me to find a clearer description of both roles and while my decision was not based on those it helped me define my role and what I feel comfortable with.
+The book helped me to find a clearer understanding of both roles and while my decision was not based on those it helped me define my role and what I feel comfortable with.
 Today, insights from the book help me discuss these same questions with colleagues and come up with more structured processes in the company to help people evolve.

 4. "Good Manager, Bad Manager: The Process Czar" (p.
 45)